5 Books Every ESL Student Must Read

 “Drive: The Surprising Truth About What Motivates Us” by Daniel H. Pink

 Why did you migrate?
 Why do you go to college?
 What makes you chase your dreams?
 What really drives you?

 Pink provides the answer to all the above questions and more by bringing insights into three main motivations we all have Autonomy, Mastery, and Purpose.

-It will deepen your understanding of motivation as a concept which will make you put your ambitions in a better form.
+It will deepen your understanding of motivation as a concept that will make you put your ambitions in a better form.

 You can listen to this engrossing TED talk by Pink on the same subject to get an early taste of the book.

-You can also check out our recommendations for 10 books you have to read before you die, which is more focused on our fiction favorites.
+You can also check out our recommendations for 10 books you have to read before you die, which focusses more on our fiction favorites.

 4.5 out of 5 on Google reviews and 4.6 out of 5 on Reviews.co.uk.

 I was happy to receive both a tracked and a clean version of the edited document.

 I will happily recommend PaperTrue to my friends, and I will myself come back on a later occasion.